JiaqiLi2259/learngit/readme.txt

-Git is a powerful version contril system!
+Git is a powerful distributed version control system!
 Git is for free!